 It attaches to the lower part of the fibula underneath the peroneus longus.
-It passes down the outside of the calcaneus in front of the trochlear process (otherwise known as the peroneal tubercle).

-Recall that activation of the peroneus longus can create a forwards push along the outside of the calcaneus.
+Activation of the peroneus longus can create a forwards push along the outside of the calcaneus.
 Meanwhile the peroneus brevis creates a rearwards pull on the outer-most metatarsal.

 These opposing actions can work together to help lift the center of the outer arch of the foot.

 Tibialis Anterior is situated at the front of the shin.

 It attaches to the front of the tibia outside of the tibia, starting high up, where the bone swells to form the bottom of the knee.
 It passes under the extensor retinaculum, a band of connective tissue at the front of the ankle.
 From there it runs along the inside edge of the upper surface of the foot to attach to the top surface of the inner most cuneiform and the rearmost part of the top surface of the innermost metatarsal.